CakeML/cakeml/examples/deflate/README.md

 Scripts relevant to the formalisation of the DEFLATE algorithm

 [LZSSScript.sml](LZSSScript.sml):
-Formalization written by Alexander Cox
+Formalization and implementation of LZSS

 [LZSSrbScript.sml](LZSSrbScript.sml):
-Formalization written by Alexander Cox
+Formalization and implementation of LZSS using ringbuffer

 [LearningTests](LearningTests):
 Scripts relevant to learning HOL